Petermann Glacier: Developments 2010-2023

 A new crack was seen in 2017.

 As of May 2023, the major Greenland Glacier is melting away which could add to the rise in sea-level.
 The glacier's grounding line can shift significantly with the tides.
 The glacier is not growing and claims that it is have been attributed to climate change deniers.
 A study of the glacier's grounding zone in December 2023 established that melting has been accelerating.

+Ship-based science exploration 2027

+In summer 2027, a team of scientists from the British Antarctic Survey will operate from the RRS Sir David Attenborough and take new measurements of the glacier as part of the £20 million Greenland Ice sheet to Atlantic Tipping (GIANT) initiative.